sekalylab/cellranger-atac/README.md

 <!-- badges: end -->

 ## Dependencies
+A Conda environment has been setup for all users to give access to dependencies and should be active by default upon login.

 - Python (version 3.9.0)
     - boto3
     - pandas
 - AWS CLI v2

-## Installation
-A Miniconda environment containing all prerequisites is already installed on the front-end.
-Instructions on how to access it is located [here](https://github.com/sekalylab/cellranger-atac/blob/main/conda-env-setup.md)
-This only needs to be done once per user.

 ## Function